- What Are Grains?

 You Too Can Live Without Grains

 So, just how healthy are grains?
 I hope this article has shown you that the clear answer to that question is “not very healthy.”
+The idea that we need to eat them is one of the most pervasive and dangerous dietary myths.

 Humans have evolved over millions of years without consuming any significant amounts of grains.
 Hence, it’s safe to assume that we don’t need grains as a source of energy, vitamins or minerals.